sonipa/doug/README.md

 ![Doug](https://s3.amazonaws.com/sonipa/doug.jpg "Doug")

 Doug is a pattern for working with vector sprites in Angular2.
-The focus is on the output - small static, ready for production.
-No SVG files or images needed.
+The focus right now is on the output (small static files ready for production).

 Each vector sprite is made of three parts: